-5 Acne Hacks That Actually Work, According to a Dermatologist
+6 Acne Hacks That Actually Work, According to a Dermatologist

-Hack #1: Apply Benzoyl Peroxide & Cover It
+Acne Hack #1: Apply Benzoyl Peroxide & Cover It

-Benzoyl peroxide is one of the the most common over-the-counter ingredients to fight acne.
+Benzoyl peroxide is one of the most common over-the-counter ingredients used to fight acne.
 According to the American Academy of Dermatology (AAD), benzoyl peroxide works by killing acne-causing bacteria.
 When used daily, it can help keep your acne under control as well as reduce the frequency of flares.

-Hack #2: Use Over-the-Counter Hydrocortisone Cream
+Acne Hack #2: Use Over-the-Counter Hydrocortisone Cream

 This may sound strange, but Dr. Bhanusali tells us that over-the-counter hydrocortisone cream may help reduce the appearance of acne-related redness.
 To try this hack, start by washing your face.
 Squeeze a small amount of cream onto a clean finger and gently dab it onto your pimple.

-Hack #3: Calm the Look of Blemishes with Ice Cubes
+Acne Hack #3: Calm the Look of Blemishes with Ice Cubes

-Hack #4: Try an LED Light Mask
+Acne Hack #4: Try an LED Light Mask

 According to Dr. Bhanusali, LED light therapy masks are becoming more and more common as a way to help reduce the appearance of acne.
 Interested in giving it a try?
 Head to your dermatologist to determine whether or not your skin is a good candidate for light therapy.
-Learn more about the skin care benefits of LED light therapy, here.

-Hack #5: Camouflage & Target Blemishes at the Same Time
+Acne Hack #5: Camouflage & Target Blemishes at the Same Time

-Ideal for oily and acne-prone skin types, Bye Bye Breakout Concealer is a full-coverage, treatment concealer formulated with skin-loving ingredients like sulfur, tea tree, peptides, witch hazel, kaolin clay and more.
+When it comes to addressing your acne, immediate results can be hard to come by.
+That’s why many people turn to concealer, which can help to instantly hide blemishes if you so choose.
+The best part about these formulas is that they can work in a pinch.
+Try using the L’Oréal-owned IT Cosmetics Bye Bye Breakout Concealer.
+Ideal for oily and acne-prone skin types, it’s a full-coverage, treatment concealer formulated with skin-loving ingredients like sulfur, tea tree, peptides, witch hazel, kaolin clay and more.
 In addition to covering up the look of blemishes and acne-related redness immediately without creasing or cracking, the formula targets blemishes to deliver more transformative skin results over time.
 Think of it as an acne-fighting drying lotion and concealer all in one.